 - what your doctor thinks will work best for you

-- your own thoughts and feelings – for example, how you feel about the possible side effects and how a treatment would fit in with your daily life.
+- your own thoughts and feelings – for example, about the possible side effects and how a treatment would fit in with your daily life.

-If you're having LHRH agonist injections, you will probably start taking anti-androgens alongside them.
-Some health professionals call this combined androgen blockade or dual androgen blockade.
+If you're having LHRH agonist injections, you will probably start taking anti-androgen tablets as well.
+You may hear this called combined androgen blockade, dual androgen blockade or maximal androgen blockade.
 It may be slightly more effective than using an LHRH agonist on its own if your PSA level is rising, or if your cancer has spread to other parts of the body (advanced prostate cancer).

 If you are already having injections and anti-androgen tablets and your PSA level is rising, your doctor may suggest that you stop taking the anti-androgen for a little while to see if your PSA level falls.
 You may hear this called a ‘withdrawal response’.
 Some men find that their PSA level falls for a few months, or sometimes longer.